 You might argue that these curved edges don’t add any real value to the core functionality, but they sure as hell look enchanting and have passed the test of time.
 In fact, we are now evolving towards the next generation of “waterfall” curved display phones with steeper curves.

-Of course, all Samsung Galaxy S-series and Note-series phones from last few years have curved displays (except for S5e), but if you are looking for non-Samsung options, here are a few you can consider.
+Of course, all Samsung Galaxy S-series and Note-series phones from the last few years have curved displays (except for S5e), but if you are looking for non-Samsung options, here are a few you can consider.

 Also Read: Best Snapdragon 855 Phones You Can Buy

 1. OnePlus 8 Pro and OnePlus 8

-To justify its leap to truly premium price segment, OnePlus worked on improving the display on its phones.
+To justify its leap to a truly premium price segment, OnePlus worked on improving the display on its phones.
 The 7 Pro (Review) was the first curved-display phone from the company, and this year, both of the OnePlus 8 Pro and OnePlus 8 have curved AMOLED screens with high-refresh-rate.

 OnePlus 8 Pro has a 2k display with 10-bit colors and 120Hz refresh rate.
 This is a gorgeous HDR10+ compliant screen that currently has the best specs on paper.